Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Impact of regulatory regime on business

-Although the competition rules, practice and procedure are in their very initial stages, the legislation already in force foresees a direct involvement of the Pricing and Competition Institute in merger proceedings.
-Pursuant to Articles 4(c) and 4(d) of the Presidential Decree 162/11, of 22 June 2011, the Pricing and Competition Bureau is required to intervene and provide an opinion regarding the economic aspects whenever a merger operation is to be undertaken.
+The competition legislation (Law no 05/18, of 10 May 2018) in forces a direct involvement of the Pricing and Competition Institute in merger proceedings.
+According to the Presidential Decree no. 313/18, of 21 December 2018, as amended by Presidential Decree no. 110/19, of 16 April 2019, the Pricing and Competition Bureau is required to intervene and provide an opinion regarding the economic aspects whenever a merger operation is to be undertaken.
 It was also recently incorporated the National Prices Council, an advisory body of the National Price Authority (the Ministry of Finance) with the following attributions:

 Signatories to the African Union Convention on Preventing and Combating Corruption?